BeatLink/TechNet/2-server/README.md

 # Heimdall

 Heimdall is a multi-role personal home server that acts as the hub of the TechNet.

+Heimdall uses NixOS as its main operating system with services deployed by docker containers.
+The root filesystem is on an encrypted M.2 SATA SSD while files and databases for all docker services are stored on 2 1TB HDDs in RAID 1 Configuration

 ## Hardware

 ### Specifications
-*   Model: Acer Aspire E5-575
+- Model: Acer Aspire E5-575
-*   Processor: Intel i3 7th gen
+- Processor: Intel i3 7th gen
-*   RAM: 8 GB
+- RAM: 8 GB
-*   Root Drive 128 GB M.2 SATA Drive
-*   Storage Drives: 2 x 1 TB HDDs
+- Storage:
+    - NixOS         - 120GB M.2 2280 SATA SSD
+    - Data Drives   - 2 x 1TB 2.5in SATA HDD (RAID 1)
-*   Service Tag: See KeePassXC | Run `sudo dmidecode -s system-serial-number`
+- Service Tag: See KeePassXC | Run `sudo dmidecode -s system-serial-number`
-*   Ethernet MAC: See KeePassXC
+- Ethernet MAC: See KeePassXC

 ## UEFI Settings